Lake Pontchartrain

-Lake Pontchartrain (/ˈpɒntʃətreɪn/ PON-chə-trayn; Lac Pontchartrain) is an estuary located in southeastern Louisiana in the United States.
-It covers an area of 630 sqmi with an average depth of 12 to 14 ft.
+Lake Pontchartrain (/ˈpɒntʃətreɪn/ PON-chə-trayn; Lac Pontchartrain, /fr/) is an estuary in southeastern Louisiana in the United States.
+It covers 630 sqmi with an average depth of 12 to 14 ft.
 Some shipping channels are kept deeper through dredging.
-It is roughly oval in shape, about 40 mi from west to east and 24 mi from south to north.
-As an estuary, its “Lake” title is a misnomer, but only a slight one, as its passage to the open sea is narrow.
+It is roughly oval, about 40 mi from west to east and 24 mi from south to north.
+As an estuary, its "Lake" title is a misnomer, but only a slight one, as its passage to the open sea is narrow.

+The lake was named in 1699 by the French explorer Pierre Le Moyne d'Iberville for Louis Phélypeaux, comte de Pontchartrain, a minister under Louis XIV.
+It connects to the Gulf of Mexico through the Rigolets strait and Chef Menteur Pass by way of Lake Borgne, and receives fresh water from several rivers and bayous, giving it brackish water and only small tidal changes.
+Lake Pontchartrain is one of the largest wetland systems along the Gulf Coast of North America and forms the core of the wider Pontchartrain Basin, a watershed that spans 16 Louisiana parishes and four Mississippi counties.

-In descending order of area, the estuary is located in parts of six Louisiana parishes: St. Tammany, Orleans, Jefferson, St. John the Baptist, St. Charles, and Tangipahoa.
+The estuary is located in parts of six Louisiana parishes; in descending order of area, they are St. Tammany, Orleans, Jefferson, St. John the Baptist, St. Charles, and Tangipahoa.
 The water boundaries were defined in 1979 (see list of parishes in Louisiana).

+The lake forms the northern boundary of New Orleans and its suburbs, and a portage between the lake and the Mississippi River was central to the city's founding in 1718.
+During hurricanes, a storm surge driven into the lake can overwhelm the levees protecting New Orleans, most catastrophically during Hurricane Katrina in 2005, when levee and floodwall failures along the lakefront flooded most of the city.
+Decades of oil and gas drilling, logging of cypress swamps, saltwater intrusion, and pollution have stressed the lake's ecosystems, prompting conservation and restoration efforts.

 The estuary is crossed by the Lake Pontchartrain Causeway, the longest continuous bridge over water in the world.
-A power line also crosses the estuary.
-Its towers stand on caissons in Lake Pontchartrain, and its length can be used to visually demonstrate the curvature of the Earth.
+A power line also crosses the estuary; its towers stand on caissons.

 Toponymy

 Lake Pontchartrain was named for Louis Phélypeaux, comte de Pontchartrain.
 He was the French Minister of the Marine, Chancellor, and Controller-General of Finances during the reign of France's "Sun King", Louis XIV, for whom the colony of Louisiane was named.

 The name Pontchartrain itself comes from the place in France where Phélypeaux's château was situated.
 It is thought that this name originates from it being where a bridge (pont) crossed the river Mauldre on the ancient route from Lutèce to Chartres (chartrain).

-Lake Maurepas, directly west of Lake Pontchartrain, was named for Phélypeaux's son, the comte de Maurepas, who was also a French statesman.